djizus/x402-casino/README.md

 ### Player Agents (`agent-player-1/`, `agent-player-2/`)

-Both players are Lucid HTTP agents with a `signup` and `act` entrypoint.
-The casino invites them with the buy-in/stack limits, then the room agent calls `act` each time the player needs to decide.
+Both players are Lucid HTTP agents with a `signup` and `play` entrypoint.
+The casino invites them with the table limits, then the room agent calls `play` each time the player needs to decide.
+Signup responses only return the player's display name—the casino handles stacks and targets the `play` action skill configured during registration.

 | Player 1 (Gemini) | Description | Default |
 | --- | --- | --- |